 A pre-tested and pre-designed, structured questionnaire modified from Centre for Disease Control and Prevention was administered to the study subjects for assessing the current level of knowledge, attitude and practice about flood preparedness.[9]
-There are 42 questions to evaluate the measure of precautionary actions for each participant during the previous flood and the future flood.First section contain 11 items and the sum of these 11 items were assumed as the response or practice of the subjects in the previous flood situation (Cronbach's α =0.75).
+There are 42 questions to evaluate the measure of precautionary actions for each participant during the previous flood and the future flood.
+First section contain 11 items and the sum of these 11 items were assumed as the response or practice of the subjects in the previous flood situation (Cronbach's α =0.75).
 The median for this score which considered as cut-off point was 5, thus any participant with practice score lower than 5 considered as participant with low practice.
-During second section, there were 25 items for their future practice if they are under a flood (Cronbach's α =0.80).
-The median for this score which considered as cut-off point was 6, thus any participant with practice as participant with practice score lower than 6 considered as cut-off point was 6, thus any participant with practice as cut-off point was 6, thus any participant with practice as cut-off point was 6, thus any participant with practice score lower than 6 considered as participant with low practice.
+During second section, there were 25 items for their future practice if they are under a flood warning.
+The sum of these 11 items were assumed as the preparedness score for the future flood (Cronbach's α =0.80).
+The median for this score which considered as cut-off point was 6, thus any participant with practice score lower than 6 considered as participant with low practice.